 Prerequisites: Junior standing and completion of MSCI 301

-This course provides the cadets their final preparation for the National Advanced Leadership Camp normally attended in the summer between junior and senior years.
+This course provides the cadets their final preparation for the Cadet Leader Course normally attended in the summer between junior and senior years.
 Cadets refine their individual and military leadership, with practical exercise opportunities and feedback from senior cadets and instructors.
 The course emphasizes leadership in small units, use of the military operations order, land navigation, and physical fitness.

-Every Army ROTC Cadet who enters into the Advanced Course attends the Leader Development and Assessment Course.
+Every Army ROTC Cadet who enters into the Advanced Course attends the Cadet Leader Course.
 It's a five-week summer course to evaluate and train all Army ROTC Cadets.
-This course normally takes place between your junior and senior years of college, and is conducted at Fort Lewis, Washington.
+This course normally takes place between your junior and senior years of college, and is conducted at Fort Knox, Kentucky.

 Prerequisites: Senior standing and completion of MSCI 300-series courses